General Meeting of Shareholders (GMS)

 A temporary provision in the Management and Supervision (Public and Private Companies) Act requires that large enterprises must balance the appointment of men and women or explain why there is no equilibrium and what measures the organisation intends to take to improve the balance.

 At Q-Park, the EB members are men.
 The appointments are therefore not evenly distributed across the genders.
-This unbalanced distribution is not Q-Park’s conscious choice, but is the result of appointing the most suitable person to a vacant position.
+This unbalanced distribution is not Q-Park’s conscious choice, it is the result of appointing the most suitable person to a vacant position.